Troubleshooting

 • A text-only report starting at 4 MB typically compresses to 2-3 MB

 If the file is legitimately huge - a multi-hundred-page document - compress first, then split it into sections and send as separate emails.
+The guide to splitting a PDF covers the fastest way to break a long document into mailable chunks.
 Or upload to cloud storage and share a link instead.

 If an email appeared to send but the recipient says they never got it, file size is the first thing to check - even if you think it was under the limit.
 Attachments close to the limit sometimes cause delivery issues due to email headers and encoding overhead.